-- Make policy decisions related to EMV ATM requirements - o Obtain chip requirements and recommendations for ATMs from the payment network representative - Determine which card brands will need to be supported and implement the appropriate Application Identifiers (AIDs) to support those brands (see section 2.4) - International card programs - Domestic schemes - Define requirements for the application selection method(s) selected - The EMF recommends that cardholder selection be implemented for multi-product cards - Customized selection may be needed to preferentially select a Common AID over its linked international AID(s) - Decide which languages ATMs will display - National language(s) - International languages for high volumes of customers - Decide whether to implement cardholder selection/confirmation - This may already be determined by the EMV software provided by the ATM manufacturer - Configure Terminal Action Analysis - Obtain the set of TACs that are applicable to the ATM from the payment network representative (see also section 7.11) - Check with the payment network representative to understand their transactiontype requirements related to reversals, balance inquiries, funds transfer, and deposits - Work with the payment network representatives to understand their fallback policies - Define any proprietary ATM requirements - Make any policy decisions required to implement other ATM requirements - Determine if PIN Change/PIN Unblock is desirable and whether it is available from the payment networks used - Determine additional applications to be processed or supported by the ATMs, such as loyalty or stored value - Work with the ATM vendor to ensure that the devices read chip cards via the chip reader (IFM) - Define impacts to online transaction processing systems - Define impacts to clearing and settlement - o For ATM deployers associated with an issuance division, review potential impacts to the customer experience with the card issuance division to ensure all areas understand "what will happen with my card at my ATM"
+- Make policy decisions related to EMV ATM requirements - Obtain chip requirements and recommendations for ATMs from the payment network representative - Determine which card brands will need to be supported and implement the appropriate Application Identifiers (AIDs) to support those brands (see section 2.4) - International card programs - Domestic schemes, e.g., U.S. Common Debit AIDs9 - Define requirements for application selection method(s) - Decide whether devices need to support U.S. Common Debit AIDs and/or the DNA's Shared Debit AID - Implementation of U.S. Common Debit AIDs and/or the DNA's Shared Debit AID will facilitate routing choice - Custom (i.e., U.S.-specific) logic will be needed to preferentially select a U.S. Common Debit AID over its paired global (internationally recognized) AID when the U.S. Common Debit AID is not the higher priority AID of the pair - The EMV Migration Forum recommends that cardholder selection be implemented for multi-product cards - Decide which languages ATMs will display - National language(s) - International languages for high volumes of customers - o Decide whether to implement cardholder selection/confirmation - This may already be determined by the EMV software provided by the ATM manufacturer - Configure Terminal Action Analysis - Obtain the set of TACs that are applicable to the ATM from the payment network representative (see also section 7.11) - Check with each payment network representative to understand their transaction-type requirements related to reversals, balance inquiries, funds transfer, and deposits - o Work with each payment network representative to understand their fallback policies - o Define any proprietary ATM requirements - Make any policy decisions required to implement other ATM requirements - Determine if PIN Change/PIN Unblock is desirable and whether it is available from the payment networks used - Work with the ATM vendor to ensure that the devices read chip cards via the chip reader (IFM)